-If you have a home loan, the mortgage interest deduction allows you to reduce your taxable income by the amount of interest paid on the loan during the year.
-The deduction applies only to the interest on your mortgage, not the principal, and in order to claim it, you need to itemize your deductions.
+If you have a home loan, the mortgage interest deduction might allow you to reduce your taxable income by the amount of interest paid on the loan during the year, along with some other expenses such as mortgage insurance premiums and points.

-Mortgage interest deduction in 2020
+Mortgage interest deduction limit

-For mortgages taken out since that date, you can deduct the interest on the first $750,000.
+For mortgages taken out since that date, you can only deduct the interest on the first $750,000 ($375,000 if you are married filing separately).
 Note that if you were under contract before Dec.
-16, 2017, and the mortgage closed prior to April 1, 2018, your mortgage is considered to have been before Dec.
-15, 2017.
+15, 2017, and the mortgage closed prior to April 1, 2018, your mortgage is considered to have been before Dec.
+16, 2017.

 While almost all homeowners qualify for the mortgage interest tax deduction, you can only claim it if you itemize your deductions on your federal income tax return by filing a Schedule A with Form 1040 or an equivalent form.